FlamemasterNXF/PeanutScript/Docs/BUILTIN.md

 - removeIndex() : Removes a value from an array at a specified index. **May be broken, use `array - n` instead**
 - concat() : Combines two or more arrays into one. **May be broken, use `array * array` instead**
 - length() : Takes in an array and returns the length.
+- stringLength() : Takes in a String and returns the amount of characters in the String.
 - break : Force exits a loop.
 - continue : Skips an iteration of a loop.
 - return() : Returns a value.
 Can be a string or a number.